SilkRose/Pony/src/stories/saddle-bagged/02-underground.md

 I stop jumping. *There has to be some way out of this mess.
 Maybe I could see what's under the trampoline?*

 I move to the edge of the trampoline.
 Moving the blue protection flap off of the springs to get a better look at them.
 Just regular trampoline springs that I've removed hundreds of times.
-I remove a few of them and set them on the blue flap, so I don’t lose them.
+I remove a few of them and set them on the blue flap, so I don't lose them.

 *I hope there's something down there.* I take the plunge and slowly lift myself below the trampoline, feet first.

 To my surprise, only a few feet down I hit something hard, the floor.
 I descend all the way onto the floor.
 Once I'm on the floor, I feel it, it's dirt.

 I decide to venture around on the floor looking for anything that would be of use.
-I don’t have to look far, as in the center of the dirt ground is a small wooden frame built into the ground. *What do we have here?*
+I don't have to look far, as in the center of the dirt ground is a small wooden frame built into the ground. *What do we have here?*

-It’s dark down here, so I mostly have to feel around it, on one side I can feel some hinges and on the other side, I can feel a handle.
+It's dark down here, so I mostly have to feel around it, on one side I can feel some hinges and on the other side, I can feel a handle.
 Not being brain surgery, I determine it is a door that leads somewhere.
 I open it and shield my eyes, not used to the amount of light that lay beyond.

 Down the hatch is well lit. *thank god.* There is a ladder that leads down to a hallway.
 Having nothing better to do, I go down it.